 Low Carb Parmesan Dijon Pork Tenderloin with Garlic Herb Veggie Spirals

-This recipe is fairly quick and easy to make but you do want to marinade the pork overnight for the best flavor.
-Once you get the pork tenderloin in the oven, you can start working on the veggies spirals.
+This recipe is quick and easy to make but you do want to marinade the pork overnight for the best flavor.
+Once you get the pork tenderloin in the oven, you can start working on the veggie spirals.
 They took around 20 minutes total and the pork took 30 minutes but I also did let it rest for a few minutes.
 So I’d say wait 10-15 minutes after putting the pork in the oven to make the veggies.

-Green Giant Veggie Spirals can go right into a non-stick pan for thawing and sauteing.
+Veggie Spirals can go right into a non-stick pan for thawing and sauteing.
 My cast iron is fairly well seasoned and it probably would have worked fine, but I decided to be a bit of a rebel and add oil and garlic to the pan first.
 Ooooh garlic smells so good.

 Then I added the veggie spirals (I went with carrot and zucchini) and popped the lid on for 10 minutes or so until the veggies were thawed.